Dosu04/Text-to-speech-WebApp/README.md

 ### Usage
 To use the app, simply visit the deployed version or run the code locally.
-The app is easy to install and use, and the source code is open for modification and customization.
+The app is easy to install and use, and the source code is open for modification and customization. https://dosu04.github.io/dosu-speech-app/

-### License
-This app is licensed under the MIT License.
-See the LICENSE file for more information.

 -Emmanuel Oladosu